coopy/mailchimp-signup/readme.txt

 - Well documented.
 Our [knowledge base](https://mc4wp.com/kb/) is updated daily.

 - Developer friendly.
-MailChimp for WordPress is built to be extensible, and comes with a dedicated [code reference for developers](http://developer.mc4wp.com/).
+MailChimp for WordPress Custom is built to be extensible, and comes with a dedicated [code reference for developers](http://developer.mc4wp.com/).

 <blockquote>
 <h4>Become a Premium user</h4>
-<p>MailChimp for WordPress has a Premium add-on which comes with several additional benefits.</p>
+<p>MailChimp for WordPress Custom has a Premium add-on which comes with several additional benefits.</p>
 <ul>
 <li>Multiple forms (with AJAX)</li>
 <li>eCommerce360 integration for WooCommerce and Easy Digital Downloads</li>